 Air Canada Australia Flights

-What’s new is Air Canada’s Melbourne service four times a week between Vancouver and Melbourne from December 3.
+What’s new is Air Canada’s Melbourne service flies four times a week between Vancouver and Melbourne.

 The flights depart Melbourne at 1140am on Monday, Wednesday, Friday and Sunday.

-The 730 am arrival time in Vancouver makes it convenient to connect to other winter destinations in Canada and the USA.
+The 730 am arrival time in Vancouver makes it convenient to connect to other places in Canada and the USA.

-Canada’s capital, Ottawa, has some eye-popping shows and festivities to celebrate Canada’s 150th.
-But you don’t have to be a party animal to experience the nation’s joire de vivre.
+Canada’s capital, Ottawa, has some fabulous museums and other family-friendly activities.
+But you don’t have to be a party animal to enjoy a holiday in Canada.